l3nz/say_cheez_ex/README.md

 Captures a snapshot of the environment at build time, so you can display it at run-time.
 And has a handy syntax to include UML graphs in your ExDocs.

 * Sometimes you want to reference the version of your Elixir project at run time, or when / where / from what sources it was built, but that information is not available anymore once you deploy your app somewhere else.
 It could be in `git`, or in `mix`, or exposed as an Erlang system property... good luck remembering it all.
 With SayCheezEx, it's all in one place.
-* They say that in Eixir, documentation is a first-class citizen.
+* They say that in Elixir, documentation is a first-class citizen.
 I find that UML graphs are very useful to document GenServers and their interactions.
 Now you can write them right into your @doc/@moduledoc texts.

 This library takes inspiration from an earlier Clojure library, which you can find at https://github.com/l3nz/say-cheez.
 The previous library has been very useful to me over the years, and I'm hoping that this one will be just as helpful!